cecosd/quiz_game/README.md

 Development workflow:

-1. Finding a working structure of the database;
+1. Finding a working structure of the database.
+The relation between QUESTIONS and OPTIONS is oneToMany by OPTIONS.QUESTION_ID = QUESTIONS.ID
 2. Creating the App\Database\DB::class connector using PHP PDO(PHP Data Object) with connection data from the ENV.php file.
 3. Creating the App\Services\GameRervice::class for managing the databse fetching and forming the response data for the front end;
 4. Creating a basic routing system for managing the API requests in the application.
 Code inspiration from: